minds-grp/AltHap/README.md

 The input file format is as follows

-Number of reads\n
+Number of reads <br />
-Number of columns\n
+Number of columns <br />
-Number of contiguos segments  Read identifier 	Position of first SNP segment		Continuous bases in read 	 Position of next SNP segment	Continuous bases in read .....
+Number_of_contiguos_segments    Read_identifier    Position_of_first_SNP_segment    Continuous bases in read    Position of next SNP     segment	Continuous bases in read .....
 Quality scores (in fastq format)

 - Example for Biallelic: